-- regard are currently subject to an internal audit review as part of their programme of work for the 2020/21 financial year. - Loss of external income.
-This is mitigated through prudent budgeting, for example not including any assumptions around additional software sales which tend to be sporadic and through securing longer term agreements with customers with staggered end dates so that not all agreements come to an end at the same time. - 4.2.6 The operational budget is relatively low risk and is relatively simple in comparison to the Fund Forecast, being many times smaller and much less volatile.
-Consequently while it understandably receives specific scrutiny as a cost that, in effect, has to be borne by participants in the Fund, variations are unlikely to have a material impact on the overall standing of the Fund.
+- Deterioration in budgetary control.
+Budgetary controls and processes were strengthened during the 2019/20 2020/21 period and are now well embedded.
+The implementation of the new finance system that has taken place in the final quarter of 2021/22 will enable officers to further refine and enhance the budgetary control, monitoring and reporting over the next financial year.
+There is therefore no indication of any likelihood of deterioration.
+The controls in this regard are also subject to internal audit review on a regular basis, which provides assurance on both their adequacy and their application. - Loss of external income.
+This is mitigated through prudent budgeting, for example not including any assumptions around additional software sales which tend to be sporadic, and through securing longer term agreements with customers with staggered end dates so that not all agreements come to an end at the same time. - 4.2.6 The operational budget is relatively low risk and is relatively simple in comparison to the Fund Forecast, being many times smaller and much less volatile.
+Consequently, while it understandably receives specific scrutiny as a cost that, in effect, has to be borne by participants in the Fund, variations are unlikely to have a material impact on the overall standing of the Fund.